Land value tax: Estonia

 Estonia levies an LVT to fund municipalities.
 It is a state-level tax, but 100% of the revenue funds local councils.
-The rate is set by the local council within the limits of 0.1–2.5%.
+The local council sets the rate within the limits of 0.1–2.5%.
 It is one of the most important sources of funding for municipalities.
 LVT is levied on the value of the land only.
-Few exemptions are available and even public institutions are subject to it.
+Few exemptions are available, and even public institutions are subject to it.
 Church sites are exempt, but other land held by religious institutions is not.
 The tax has contributed to a high rate (~90%) of owner-occupied residences within Estonia, compared to a rate of 67.4% in the United States.

 Germany

-In 2020 the state parliament of Baden-Württemberg agreed on a modified version of the LVT.
-Starting in 2025, 1.3% of the land value is taxed annually.
-The modification concerns tax reductions for different land uses such as (social) housing, forestry and cultural sites.
-Baden-Württemberg is the only state in Germany to replace its previous property tax by a LVT.
+In 2020, the state parliament of Baden-Württemberg agreed on a modified version of the LVT.
+Starting in 2025, 1.3% of land value will be taxed annually.
+The modification concerns tax reductions for different land uses such as (social) housing, forestry, and cultural sites.
+Baden-Württemberg is the only state in Germany to replace its previous property tax with an LVT.

 The decision has been met with criticism.
-It's argued that the change unequally benefits wealthy real estate owners who previously had to pay property tax.
+It has been argued that the change unequally benefits wealthy real estate owners who previously had to pay property tax.